lixzhang/install_python_on_wine_and_travis/README.rst

 ===================

-you can set up as many Wine Machines as You want, with different settings, by selecting different WINEPREFIX the WINEPREFIX is the path to the Wine machine, defaults to /home/<user>/.wine
+you can set up as many Wine Machines as You want, with different settings, by selecting different WINEPREFIX

-You need to set the Architecture, default is 64 Bit :
+The WINEPREFIX is the path to the Wine machine, defaults to /home/<user>/.wine

 .. code-block:: bash